Master's Funding: My Experience and Tipsby Amy

 However, the difference with your Master’s funding is that you pay for your tuition straight from your bank account, so that should be the biggest factor you consider when planning your finances and budgeting.

 Consequently, I set out a simple budget for my year as a Master’s student and wrote in when my instalments would come into my account, then when my tuition direct debit would go out, when rent and bills would be paid and how much would be left over.

 By creating a simple budget and calendar of important payments, I knew exactly how much money I would be left with.
 It also helped determine whether I would need to get a part-time job to cover other costs.

 4. Remember, you have a full year to cover

-So your money is expected to stretch a lot further, and you’ll potentially be paying more for accommodation as well.
-Therefore, even though you have more loan, it doesn’t mean more money to spend on what you want.
+So, your money is expected to stretch a lot further, and you’ll potentially be paying more for accommodation as well.
+Therefore, even though you may have a bigger loan, it doesn’t mean more money to spend on what you want.

 I hope you have found this blog post useful.
 If you have any more questions, you can refer to the postgraduate funding page for more information.
 Alternatively, if you're just starting to consider postgraduate study, why not explore the range of postgraduate courses available with Newcastle University?

 Published By Amy on 20/08/2020 | Last Updated 10/11/2022